javanile/mush/docs/root/07-registry.md

 ```

 ## Creating Your Registry

+To create your registry and add your packages to the main index, follow these steps:

 1. **Create Your Repository**: Anyone can create their repository anywhere they like.
 2. **Add a `.packages` File**: In the root of your repository, create a `.packages` file that describes the packages it contains.
 For example: